Categories

 The rigid contracting process with penalties for variance has been largely replaced by a more consensual, less confrontational and more long-term relationship between partners.
 It is in local authorities’ interest to ensure their partners are viable and realistic about the cost of services they deliver and that partners work closely to ensure they are open and adaptable to the changing environment and user needs.

-In this category, entries are welcome from public/private partnerships or public/public partnerships as well as with the voluntary sector.
+In this category, entries are welcome from public/private partnerships as well as partnerships with the voluntary sector.

 • Thinking ‘outside of the box’ about services